AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

     ![Find similar](assets/find-similar.png)

 1. Notice the search bar.
 The thumbnail of the selected asset appears on the search bar indicating your search requirement.
-As a result, it returns the similar looking assets.
+As a result, it return assets with similar smart tags.

 **[!UICONTROL Assets view]** does not support the [!UICONTROL Find Similar] option.